 A small business will pay less than a large retailer for the functionality.
 In most cases, a bigger business sells more products, and processes more orders than a small retailer, which needs a more robust ecommerce system.

 Recurring expenses are anticipated costs that occur regularly.
 For example, a brick-and-mortar business deals with recurring costs such as electricity and rent.
 For maintaining a website, here are some of the recurring expenses to expect:

 A domain name is a must for any website.
 It’s like your website’s address.
 Without it, your visitors won’t be able to access your online space.

-Registering a domain name is a one-time thing, but you’ll need to pay annually, or every couple of years depending on your subscription plan, to continue to own it.
+Registering a domain name is a one-time thing, but you’ll need to know the domain name cost and pay annually, or every couple of years depending on your subscription plan, to continue to own it.
 Otherwise, you could lose your domain to someone else.

 For your website to work, you need to store your website and all its files on a hosting server.
 If your domain is your website’s address, the hosting is your website’s lot.
 You need it to keep your website afloat.

 There are different types of web hosting, which includes shared, virtual private server (VPS), and dedicated server hosting.
+It has a wide range of pricing options, from as little as $24/year to more than $10,000/year.
 Each has its pros and cons, but you should select one based on your business requirements.

 Type of Hosting

 |Shared hosting is the cheapest type of hosting service.
 In this case, your website is hosted along with other websites or other web applications in a common space on the server.
 It’s like staying together with few other people on a room-sharing basis.